Toasted Pumpkin Seeds

 Preheat oven to 400°F.

-Cut open the pumpkin.
-With a strong metal spoon, scoop out the insides.
-Separate the seeds from the stringy core and rinse the seeds with warm water.
+Cut open the pumpkin and scoop out the seeds and pulp.
+Separate seeds from the stringy fibers and rinse well under warm water.

-Spread about a tablespoon of olive oil over the bottom of a shallow roasting pan.
-Spread the seeds in an even layer in the roasting pan.
+Spread a little olive oil over a shallow baking pan.
+Scatter the seeds in a single layer.

 Search Recipes